Last fact-checked: 14 October 2019

-Are you thinking about travelling to Bali to undergo plastic surgery?
-As medical tourism continues to grow throughout Indonesia, read on to discover why Bali is the ideal destination to combine first-class beauty treatments with the holiday of a lifetime.
+As medical tourism continues to grow throughout Indonesia, the popular holiday island of Bali has emerged as an ideal destination to combine first-class beauty treatments with a trip of a lifetime.

-The island has long been a popular tourist destination and enjoys a global reputation for its rich, traditional artistic heritage, uniquely biodiverse marine species and coral reefs.
-Part of the Coral Triangle, you will find more than five hundred reef building coral species in the area, around seven times more than in the whole of the Caribbean!
+This stunning Indonesian island has long been a popular tourist destination and enjoys a global reputation for its rich, traditional artistic heritage, uniquely biodiverse marine species and coral reefs.
+Part of the Coral Triangle, you will find more than five hundred reef-building coral species in the area—around seven times more than in the whole of the Caribbean!

 The earliest inhabitants of Bali date back to 2000 BC, when Austronesians migrated from Oceania and Southeast Asia, giving the Balinese their close cultural and linguistic links to the Indonesian archipelago, Oceania, the Philippines and Malaysia.
 A strong Hindu influence remains to this day as nine Hindu sects co-existed in ancient Bali, each worshipping their own specific deity.
 Indian, Chinese, Portuguese and Dutch influences are also evident within the Balinese culture, giving the island a unique and eclectic blend of Asian and European traditions.

-Bali is an island situated at the westernmost end of the Lesser Sunda Islands, a province of Indonesia and bordered by Lombok to the east and Java to the west.
-The capital city is Denpasar, which can be found in the southern region of the island.
+Bali is an island province of Indonesia situated at the westernmost end of the Lesser Sunda Islands, with Lombok to the east and Java island to the west.
+The small capital is Denpasar, which can be found in the south of the island.

-Cost: For many, the cost of undergoing plastic surgery in their home country can be prohibitive.
-Travelling abroad for treatment allow savings of up to 70% over prices at home.
-For example,
+For many, the cost of undergoing plastic surgery in their home country can be prohibitive.
+Travelling abroad for treatment allows you to make savings of up to 70% compared to prices back home.
+For example:

-Tourist locations for pre- and post-op recovery: Bali’s diverse landscape combines a backdrop of hills and mountains with exotic coastlines and golden beaches.
+Bali’s diverse landscape combines a backdrop of hills and mountains with exotic coastlines and golden beaches.
 The island is recognised as a world-class surfing and diving destination, with a plethora of cultural and historical sites to explore.
 A wide array of restaurants and cafes cater to both Indonesian and international cuisine.
-For Western tastes, the island has no shortage of Starbucks, KFC, Pizza Hut and McDonalds.
+Yet for Western tastes, Bali has no shortage of Starbucks, KFC, Pizza Hut and McDonald's.

-The enormous range of accommodations available throughout Bali caters to every type of visitor, from backpackers looking for a low-cost getaway to more affluent tourists seeking five-star luxury lodging whilst recovering from surgery.
+The enormous range of accommodations available throughout Bali caters to every type of visitor, from backpackers seeking a low-cost getaway to more affluent tourists seeking five-star luxury lodging whilst recovering from surgery.